Distant Shores III - by Discovery Yachts

-As we mentioned in our previous Around the World newsletters, we have been working on designing our next boat, Distant Shores III, and are excited to start telling you about her today...
-Distant Shores III is going to be a special boat built by a respected manufacturer and with our design features incorporated by a professional yacht designer.
-More on that in upcoming newsletters...
+As we mentioned in our previous Around the World newsletters, we have been working on designing our next boat, Distant Shores III...
+Distant Shores III is going to be a special boat built by Discovery Yachts and with our design features incorporated by a professional yacht designer.
 After much research, test-sailing and discussion with industry experts as well as experienced long-term live-aboard sailors from the cruising community, we have decided to once again go with a mono-hull.
 There are definitely pros and cons to both a monohull and a catamaran for long-term cruising which we discuss below but, in the end, so much depends on personal choice as well as how/where you plan to sail, but for our upcoming Around the World cruise, the boat we are designing is a monohull with, surprise, a retractable keel.
 She has a beam of 4.5 meters (about a foot beamier than our Southerly 49, Distant Shores II) providing a bit more stability and power off the wind, and additional volume inside.
 She carries the beam further aft making her faster off the wind as well, the most common point of sail when circumnavigating.

 She has a slightly taller rig for more power, but a slightly shorter rig could be specified if it's in your plans to transit the Intracoastal Waterway (ICW) located in the USA, for example.
 A furling mainsail would be an option.
 The twin headsail rig has worked very well for us with a downwind pole carried on the mast, excellent for passage-making in the downwind trades.